Budibase/website/content/blog/inside-it/enterprise-app-development.md

 Budibase is simple by default, but it’s extensible when it needs to be.
 Use our CLI to create your own custom plug-ins and data sources, to use across all of your enterprise app development projects.

 Check out our [plug-ins documentation](https://docs.budibase.com/docs/custom-plugin) to find out more.

-### 50+ free app templates

-We’re so confident in what our platform can do, that we don’t just want to tell you about it, we want to show you.
-We’ve built more than 50 free, customizable, deployable [app templates](https://budibase.com/templates/) to help get you started.

 Sign up for Budibase for free to start building applications the smart way, today.